 Because nerve damage is often caused by or worsened by vitamin deficiencies, taking supplements and vitamins can be highly beneficial.
 Vitamin B12 deficiency, for instance, can cause neuropathy.
 Supplementing with B complex vitamins, therefore, can make a big difference.

-Other supplements are also very interesting, and some scientific research are showing that there are promising results on the effectiveness of supplements, such as gamma linolenic acid, alpha-lipoic acid, and acetyl-l-carnitine.
+Other supplements are also very interesting, and some scientific research are showing that there are promising results on the effectiveness of supplements, such as magnesium, gamma linolenic acid, alpha-lipoic acid, and acetyl-l-carnitine.
 Further research must be conducted into exactly how these supplements work, but preliminary results are proving to be very interesting.

 Best for Numbness

 The best treatment for numbness often depends entirely on the cause of the neuropathy.
 In many cases, it is caused by diabetes, which means it is vital that people learn how to control their blood sugar level.
 OTC drugs are usually the first port of call for many people but they swiftly move on to stronger, prescription medications instead.

 Like with numbness, the best treatment for leg pain varies depending on what has caused it.
 Diabetes can be a cause, meaning blood glucose levels must be controlled.
 Vitamin deficiency is also a common cause for leg pain in neuropathy, which may mean supplementing and addressing any underlying alcohol problem.
 Alcoholics in particular are at an increased risk of developing neuropathy as a result, after all.

 Those who want to find the best treatments with the least side effects should consider using supplements.
 However, they should be aware of the fact that there are limits to how much supplements you can take as well.